American Opportunity Tax Credit

-Under the American Recovery and Reinvestment Act (ARRA), more parents and students will qualify for a tax credit, the American Opportunity Tax Credit, to pay for college expenses.
+Under the American Recovery and Reinvestment Act (ARRA), more parents and students will qualify for the American Opportunity Tax Credit to help pay for college expenses.

-The American Opportunity Tax Credit modifies the existing Hope Credit for tax years 2009 and 2010 under ARRA.
-The credit was extended to apply for tax years 2011 and 2012 by the Tax Relief and Job Creation Act of 2010.
-The new credit makes the Hope Credit available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
+The American Opportunity Tax Credit modifies the existing Hope Credit.
+The AOTC makes the Hope Credit available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
 It also adds required course materials to the list of qualifying expenses and allows the credit to be claimed for four post-secondary education years instead of two.
 Many of those eligible will qualify for the maximum annual credit of $2,500 per student.

 The full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.
 These income limits are higher than under the existing Hope and Lifetime Learning Credits.

 The AOTC applied to tax years 2009 and 2010 under ARRA.
 The credit was extended to apply for tax years 2011 and 2012 by the Tax Relief and Job Creation Act of 2010.
 The American Taxpayer Relief Act of 2012 extended the AOTC for five years through December 2017.

 If you still have questions about the American Opportunity Tax Credit, these questions and answers might help.